LBL-EESA/TECA/paper.md

 detection, and so on.

 The pipeline abstraction enables the separation of analysis, I/O, and execution control concerns.
-This separation of concerns is a key to putting scalable, high performance computing methods into the hands of climate scientists, who are not always HPC experts.
-The reuse of execution control and I/O components enables a domain expert to focus on implementing the analysis particular to their specific use cases.
+This separation of concerns is a key to the system's flexibility, reusibility and to putting scalable, high performance computing methods into the hands of climate scientists, who are not always HPC experts.
+For instance the reuse of execution control and I/O components enables a climate to focus on implementing the analysis particular to their specific use cases without a deep knowledge of HPC, parallel programming, or parallel I/O techniques.

-The core climate specific I/O capabilities are leverage MPI independent and collective I/O either directly or indirectly through MPI, HDF5, and NetCDF.
+The core I/O capabilities are leverage MPI independent and collective I/O either directly or indirectly through MPI, HDF5, and NetCDF.
 The core execution control components of TECA are written in C++ using techgnologies such as MPI, C++ threads, OpenMP, and CUDA.
-Support currently exists for a diverse set of execution patterns including map reduce over time;
-map reduce over space and time; and single program multiple data (SPMD) distributed data parallel patterns.
+Support currently exists for a diverse set of execution patterns including map reduce over time; map reduce over space and time; and single program multiple data (SPMD) distributed data parallel patterns.

 <!--
 TECA provides a framework for parallel execution where the units of work, the